 Thanks for visiting our website and using our services!
 GumGum is committed to providing you with meaningful information and making sure you know your rights when it comes to any information you share with us.
-We want you to know that we are a “Privacy Forward” company and we embrace protecting consumer privacy.
-Our goal is to be transparent about the data we and our partners collect and inform you about how your data is (or is not) used, so that you can exercise your right to control the use of your personal data.
+We want you to know that we are a “Privacy Forward” company and that we embrace protecting consumer privacy.
+Our goal is to be transparent about the data we collect, whether directly or through our partners, and inform you about how your data is (or is not) used, so that you can exercise your right to control the use of your personal data.

 First, you’ll be happy to know that GumGum doesn’t know who you are!
 We don’t know your name, the names of your family or friends, yours or their phone number, home address, exact location - nothing!
 So, then you may be wondering how is it that you keep receiving ads that seem to be “targeting” you?
 Well, let us explain.
 GumGum serves advertisements contextually – meaning, we only use images and text to serve ads relevant to you based on your browsing habits.
 We have no idea who you are, only that you enjoy shopping for sneakers!